 Authors choose to publish open access for a variety of reasons:

 - To meet your funder’s open access policy requirements.
-Many funding bodies require research conducted with their funding to be published open access and may also require research to be published under a particular Creative Commons licence.
+Many funding bodies require research conducted with their funding to be published open access and may also require research to be published under a particular Creative Commons license.
 To find out more, see our funding bodies and compliance page.